 Zucchini Pineapple Bread with coconut and crushed pineapple makes a delicious tropical treat!
-This extra moist quick bread is a great way to use up all those zucchinis.
+This extra moist quick bread is a great way to use up all those zucchini.

 Zucchini Pineapple Bread is made with crushed pineapple, shredded coconut, and healthy zucchini.
 This quick bread is inspired by my favorite cocktail.
-You could also call it Pina Colada Zucchini Bread and like a Pina Colada, it tastes so summery and bright.
+You could also call it Pina Colada Zucchini Bread and like a Pina Colada (check out my recipe for a Virgin Pina Colada), it tastes so summery and bright.
 Perfect for a summer breakfast, dessert, or as a quick snack!

-This recipe is great for using up all those zucchinis from your garden, you need one medium zucchini per loaf and you can easily double the ingredients to make two loafs.
+This recipe is great for using up all those zucchini from your garden, you need one medium zucchini per loaf and you can easily double the ingredients to make two loaves.
 But don’t worry this bread won’t taste like zucchini because zucchini doesn’t have a ton of flavor in itself.
-The zucchini (and the pineapple) make this bread super moist and it will keep fresh several days in the fridge.
+The zucchini (and the pineapple) make this bread super moist and it will keep fresh for several days in the fridge.

-- You can easily double the recipe and make two loafs at the same time.
+- You can easily double the recipe and make two loaves at the same time.